Prag8855/aab/content/guides/pension-payments-refund.md

 - **and** your last pension payment was more than 24 months ago
 - **and** you do not live in the European Union, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey

+If you live in the United Kingdom, there is one more condition:

+- **and** you did not work in Germany before Brexit (January 1, 2021)

 You can also get a pension refund if:[^1]

 - you made less than 60 monthly German pension payments